-A minimum of 12 (40%) marks are to be secured exclusively in the Continuous Internal Evaluation (CIE) in order to be eligible to write the SEE of that course.
+A minimum of 15 (50%) marks are to be secured exclusively in the Continuous Internal Evaluation (CIE) in order to be declared as qualified in that course and eligible to write the SEE of that course.
+If a student fails to obtain 15 marks in CIE, he can register for the course repetition as per the guidelines mentioned in 6.5.

-6.3.2 Semester End Examination (SEE) in Theory, Design and/or Drawing course:
+6.3.2 Semester End Examination (SEE) in Theory and Design courses:

-- a) For each theory, design and/or drawing course, there shall be a comprehensive Semester End Examination (SEE) of three hours duration at the end of each Semester for 70 marks, except where stated otherwise in the detailed Scheme of Instruction.
-Question paper setting shall be set by the teacher or teachers together in a multi section courses and to be verified as described in policy document. - b) A minimum of 25 (Approx. 35%) marks are to be secured exclusively in the Semester End Examination (SEE) of theory, design and/or drawing course.
+- a) For each theory or design course, there shall be a comprehensive Semester End Examination (SEE) of three hours duration at the end of each Semester for 70 marks, except where stated otherwise in the detailed Scheme of Instruction.
+Question paper setting shall be set by the teacher or teachers together in a multi section courses and are to be verified as described in policy document. - b) A minimum of 25 (Approx. 35%) marks are to be secured exclusively in the Semester End Examination (SEE) of theory or design course.
 However a minimum 40 marks are to be secured in CIE & SEE together for the award of the grade and securing the credits in that course.